Honda has announced approximate pricing for its new Clarity Fuel Cell sedan.

 Honda is currently working as part of the public-private partnership H2USA to help develop hydrogen refueling infrastructure for the U.S.

-Discuss this story at our Honda Fuel Cell Forum
+Discuss this story on our Honda Clarity Forum